gpustack/gguf-parser-go/cmd/gguf-parser/README.md

    Output

-   --in-mib             Display the estimated result in table with MiB. (default: false) --json               (default: false)
-   --json-pretty        Output as pretty JSON. (default: true) --raw                Output the file in JSON only, skip anything. (default: false) --skip-architecture  Skip to display architecture metadata. (default: false) --skip-estimate      Skip to estimate. (default: false) --skip-model         Skip to display model metadata. (default: false)
+   --in-mib             Display the estimated result in table with MiB. (default: false) --json               Output as JSON. (default: false) --json-pretty        Works with --json, to output pretty format JSON. (default: true) --raw                Output the GGUF file information as JSON only, skip anything. (default: false) --raw-output value   Works with --raw, to save the result to the file --skip-architecture  Skip to display architecture metadata. (default: false) --skip-estimate      Skip to estimate. (default: false) --skip-model         Skip to display model metadata. (default: false)